Painter’s Biggest Fear: The Blindness of Claude Monet

 I was going to write to ask you to go to lunch with you on Sunday.
 I absolutely renounce it, and if you maintain your mad decision, I will also take one that will be more painful perhaps to me than to yourself. […]

-These two men with strong characters were always there for each other but friendship turned out not to be enough… Weakened by an incessant work, Monet contracted a pulmonary infection which nailed him to bed.
+These two men with strong characters were always there for each other but friendship turned out not to be enough.
+Weakened by incessant work, Monet contracted a pulmonary infection which confined him to bed.
 Clemenceau was called to his friend’s bedside and Monet died in his arms on December 5, 1926.

-The nineteen panels of this “Sistine of Impressionism” (André Masson, 1952) were given by his son, Michel, to the directory board of the Beaux-Arts.
-Camille Lefèvre finished the installation of the two elliptical rooms under the supervision of Clemenceau and the exhibition opened its doors on 17 May 1927 under the name Claude Monet Museum.
+The 19 panels of this “Sistine of Impressionism” (André Masson, 1952) were given by his son, Michel, to the directory board of the Beaux-Arts.
+Camille Lefèvre finished the installation of the two elliptical rooms under the supervision of Clemenceau and the exhibition opened its doors on May 27th, 1927 under the name Claude Monet Museum.

 What I had been observing for almost 2 hours sitting in an oval room at the Musée de l’Orangerie, surrounded by the sublime decorative ensemble of water lilies, was the vision of another world, another layer of the universe that we don’t get the chance to see.
 A world that cannot be described with words.

 Surrounded by the illusion of a whole without end, of a wave without horizon and without the shore, a vision provoking the awakening of the senses and the sleep of the body, a journey into space where abstraction is the new norm.
 If emotion can equally replace speech, then perhaps abstraction can meet Claude Monet’s world, and open for us a new horizon.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.